psake/psake/README.markdown

 > Invoke-psake .\default.ps1 Clean
 > - will execute the single task in the default.ps1 script

+## Release Notes

+You can find all the information about each release of psake in the [releases section](https://github.com/psake/psake/releases).

 ## How To Contribute, Collaborate, Communicate

 If you'd like to get involved with psake, we have discussion groups over at google: **[psake-dev](http://groups.google.com/group/psake-dev)** **[psake-users](http://groups.google.com/group/psake-users)**